jazzace/mactech-2019-autopkg/README.md

 * [Core MS Office recipes custom processor](https://github.com/autopkg/recipes/blob/master/MSOfficeUpdates/MSOfficeMacURLandUpdateInfoProvider.py)
 * [Rich Trouton MS Excel 365 pkg recipe](https://github.com/autopkg/rtrouton-recipes/blob/master/MicrosoftExcel365/MicrosoftExcel365.pkg.recipe)

-## Slide Deck
+## Presentation
-The slides, with numerous live links, can be [downloaded as a PDF from this repository.](https://github.com/jazzace/mactech-2019-autopkg/blob/master/writing-autopkg-recipes-slides.pdf)
+The slides, with numerous live links, can be [downloaded as a PDF from this repository](https://github.com/jazzace/mactech-2019-autopkg/blob/master/writing-autopkg-recipes-slides.pdf).
+If you wish to view a video of the presentation, the conference organizers have [posted it to their YouTube channel](https://youtu.be/Pmm__UGbctg).

 ## Related Blog Posts
 My blog posts specifically related to the Microsoft Office recipes are these ones: